matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ## Chain of Responsibility Pattern

 - Avoid coupling the sender to the receiver by allowing more than one receiving element to handle the request.
-The sender interacts only with the first receiver in the queue.
+The sender interacts only with the first receiver in the queue
 - How exceptions are thrown
 - Handling mouse clicks in UI applications.
 UI Applications are often built on the composite pattern, windows contain other windows.
-The nested windows pass the mouse click action down from one to another until some windows has a handler from mouse click.
+The nested windows pass the mouse click action down from one to another until some windows has a handler from mouse click

 ### What is the basic idea of the Chain of Responsibility Pattern?